PoCInnovation/Pool2023/Software/day04/1 - Auth/Golang/README.md

 ⚠️ If the user's id already exists in db, you must return its information rather than create a new user with the same id each time!

 - Create a route **GET** `/me-oauth`
-  - If the header stors a token
+  - If the header stores a token
     - Returns the user's `displayName` if it exists
     - Returns the status `401` and the message `Unauthorized` in the other case
   - If there is no given token